Back to standards

 Guest Courtesy

-The team should remain discreet and unintrusive throughout the meal, while remaining attentive.
+The team should remain discreet and unintrusive throughout the meal.
+Guests should feel consistently attended to without ever feeling watched or hovered over.

 Training Tip:Stay present without being obtrusive.
 Maintain a balance between attentiveness and discretion, while always giving the impression that you are of service.